iambasanta/internship/task2/README.md

 1. Store registered users to database

+### TASK-4

+Continue to task-3 and add the following features:

+1. Add username and password fields in user registration
+2. Add login route and assign a JWT token upon successful authentication
+3. Add a dynamic login page in ejs and implement the login route
+4. Add authorization middleware in previously made APIs

 #### **Project Setup**

 Fork the repository and clone it (or download the zip file and extract it)